fpgadeveloper/zcu102-ethernet/SDK/README.md

 /<path-to-xilinx-tools>/SDK/2019.1/bin/xsdk -batch -source build-sdk.tcl
 ```

-The build script does three things:

-1. Prepares a local SDK repository containing a modified version of lwIP library,
-required by the echo server example application.
-2. Adds the ../EmbeddedSw directory as a local SDK repository.
-3. Generates a lwIP Echo Server example application for each exported Vivado design
+The build script generates a lwIP Echo Server example application for each exported Vivado design
 that is found in the ../Vivado directory.
-Most users will only have one exported
-Vivado design.

 ### Run the application